 Lucan bursts into the room and tells everyone that Steve is slowly being poisoned through his food.
 Stockwell runs in and admits the truth.
 He was always there for Steve, not Amos.
 Steve ran away from his father.
 Stockwell did all the work in cleaning Steve up and then when Steve went back to work for his father they both turned on him.
 Lucan explains that the plant will wear off on its own and no antidote is needed.
 Amos is grateful and tells Lucan he will try and clear his name with the authorities.
 He also apologizes to Dr. Hoagland and offers him a new Research grant.
 Prentiss is foiled again when Hetty gets Lucan off the grounds undetected.
 She tells him that if he doesn't find his parents there's always a place for him at the mansion.
 It's obvious she developed a crush, but who wouldn't?

 Another solid episode, but it lulled in parts when the scenes shifted from Lucan to Hoagland and Prentiss.
 They could've amped up the creep factor with the man hidden in the back rooms moaning and sobbing.
 I expected a romantic relationship to blossom between Lucan and Hetty because he was trapped in the mansion for weeks.
 But they were more like kindred spirits.
 Knowing what it means to be trapped.
-Lucan didn't display much wolf action, but using flashbacks from his childhood in the wild to help him in his modern life was an effective plot device.
+Lucan didn't display much wolf action, but using flashbacks from his childhood in the wild to help him in his modern life was effective.

 Amos Colefax arguing with Lucan about Freedom: "Free?
 Free to do what?
 Live a useless, unproductive life?
 Run around with bums and tramps?
 Talk like them, dress like them, take drugs like them!…no one is free.
 No one can ever be free."